 Now Schultz and Starbucks have found inspiration in Italy again, this time in the sun-kissed olive groves of Sicily with the introduction of a new line of beverages, Oleato, Starbucks coffee infused with Partanna extra virgin olive oil.
-The new beverages are making their debut tomorrow (Feb.
-22) at the Starbucks Reserve Roastery Milan and in Starbucks stores in Italy, followed by Southern California in the United States this spring.
-Later this year select markets in Japan, the Middle East, and the United Kingdom will launch the beverages.
+The new beverages debuted in February at the Starbucks Reserve Roastery Milan and in Starbucks stores in Italy, and have since been introduced in the United States, Japan, UK, France, Saudi Arabia, United Arab Emirates and Kuwait.
 The five Oleato™ beverages served at the Milan Roastery are Oleato™ Caffé Latte, Oleato™ Iced Cortado, Oleato™ Golden Foam™ Cold Brew, Oleato™ Deconstructed and Oleato™ Golden Foam™ Espresso Martini.
 Starbucks stores in Italy will offer Oleato™ Caffè Latte, Oleato™ Iced Shaken Espresso and Oleato™ Golden Foam™ Cold Brew.

 The origins of Oleato

-Schultz, currently in Milan for the launch of Oleato, noted how his journey with Starbucks has come full circle with the two milestone moments, one toward the beginning of his career at Starbucks and the other as he is about to step down next month after serving for the last 10 months as Starbucks interim chief executive officer.
+Schultz noted how his journey with Starbucks has come full circle with the two milestone moments, one toward the beginning of his career at Starbucks and the other as he prepared to step down in March after serving for the prior 10 months as Starbucks interim chief executive officer.

 “In 1983, I took my first trip to Italy and discovered the extraordinary relationship that the Italian people have with the Italian coffee bar, and specifically espresso.
 I raced back to the United States with a vision and a passion to bring that to Starbucks,” Schultz said.